yanliu1111/yanliu1111/README.md

 <div style="display: flex; flex-wrap: wrap; align-items: flex-start;">
 <img align="right" alt="GIF" src="https://github.com/yanliu1111/yanliu1111/blob/main/code.gif?raw=true" height="190" title="Do what you like, and do it best!">
 <p align="left">
-- 🔭 I’m looking for a Full Stack Developer position.<br>
-- 🌱 I like coding and math, I worked as a data analyst in health sciences before.<br>
+- 🌎 I am FullStack developer in real world.<br>
-- 🚀 I try to contribute open-source projects and challenging my coding skills.<br>
+- 💖 I appreciate open-source projects and challenge myself to be a contributor.<br>
-- 💖 I am enthusiastic at backend work and cloud database development.<br>
+- 🚀 I am enthusiastic about backend development and cloud database development.<br>
-- 😀 In my free time, I built Apps for fun.<br>
+- 🐰 During my free time, I enjoy learning and experimenting with new technologies.<br>
 </p>
 </div>